-Last Updated on
+Last Updated on June 19, 2022

-One thing I have learnt on my backpacking adventure of India is the array of scams that are dealt to you.
-Here are 14 scams in India to be aware of and that I personally heard or experienced myself while travelling there.
+Below are 14 common scams in India for tourists to be aware of and that I personally heard or experienced myself while travelling there.

-1. Say no to people ‘helping’ you lift your bag anywhere
+1. Say no to people “helping” you lift your bag anywhere

 2. Train ticket is not validated